kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 </table>

-Each interface may also have additional configuration fields that modify properties “seen” inside guest instances, as listed below:
+Each interface may also have additional configuration fields that modify properties "seen" inside guest instances, as listed below:

 <table>
 <colgroup>